 Example 3: How to Select an Object containing White Spaces using $ in R

-Here’s how we can print, or select, a variable with white space in the name:
+Here is how we can print or select a variable with whitespace in the name:

 dollar$`Life Expectancy`Code language: R (r)